South Kingstown High School: Contemporary history

 In 2016, a team of Local Educational Agents from the Rhode Island Department of Education fined the school for having evidence of high amounts of mold, mercury, oil, and other hazardous material exposed to faculty and students.

-Dr. Chip McGair was appointed and confirmed by the South Kingstown School Committee as the new principal of the school in 2019, following the resignation of former principal Robert Mezzanotte who served from 2015 to 2019, following his acceptance of the position of principal of Lincoln High School.
+Chip McGair was appointed and confirmed by the South Kingstown School Committee as the new principal of the school in 2019, following the resignation of former principal Robert Mezzanotte who served from 2015 to 2019, following his acceptance of the position of principal of Lincoln High School.
 McGair was honored as "Outstanding First Principal for 2021", an award bestowed by the Rhode Island Association of School Principals in 2021 after being nominated by vice principal Jon Rapport.

-On September 27th, 2022, an anonymous shooting threat was sent to the school which caused South Kingstown Superintendent of Schools to shut down every school in the district on September 28th, saying "All threats are taken seriously until deemed otherwise.
+On September 27, 2022, an anonymous shooting threat was sent to the school which caused South Kingstown Superintendent of Schools to shut down every school in the district on September 28, saying "All threats are taken seriously until deemed otherwise.
 Out of an abundance of caution, schools were closed on Wednesday.".
 The school launched a joint investigation into the threat with the South Kingstown Police Department, as well as the Rhode Island Attorney General's Office, the Rhode Island State Police, and the Federal Bureau of Investigation.
-A suspect was identified on September 28th and it was announced that the schools would reopen on September 29th.
+A suspect was identified on September 28 and it was announced that the schools would reopen on September 29.
 South Kingstown Chief of Police, Matthew Moynihan, stated that the suspect was a student at the high school.